-There are many things we must take into consideration when designing ads and signs, including the best fonts for outdoor advertising.
+There are many things we must take into consideration when designing ads and signs, including the best fonts for advertising and outdoor sign design.
+One of those things is using the best fonts for outdoor advertising.
 Here are a few tips for ensuring your signs are branded, easy to read, and effective.

 Not The Same Font As Your Printed POP

 The font you use for your logo, website, online marketing, and smaller printed materials are likely part of your brand identity.
 So, you may be tempted to have your sign designer use the exact same font across the board.
 Unfortunately, this approach may not work.

 For maximum visibility, outdoor ads need to be easy to read from a distance.
 This means that the text may need to be thicker and bolder than the font you have assigned as part of your branding.
 Not to worry, as your sign designer understands how to select a new font that delivers the same look and feel.

 Best Fonts For Outdoor Advertising—Printed Signs

 There are hundreds of fonts to choose from for outdoor sign design, and there is always the option of creating custom fonts.
 However, most signs are designed in standard block script fonts.
 Sometimes cursive and other stylized fonts can work, but the fonts that are the easiest for everyone to read are clean, crisp, and clear.
 The top options are:

 Digital signs come standard with software that empowers you to create your own text-based signs.
 This includes the fonts mentioned above and many more.
 Since digital signs have bright LED lights and can be programmed with a variety of special effects, fonts that are difficult to read in print are easier to read on digital signage.

 This is also true for the digital signs and ads that you upload to your software.
 As long as you have the proper contrast, size, and scale, which we discuss below, you can choose from a larger range of fonts.
 This understanding is one of the many reasons to work with a designer who specializes in digital outdoor sign design.